-Whether working directly with event organizers or through top-tier speakers bureaus such as Washington Speakers Bureau and Leading Authorities, Kate speaks to the decision-makers and experience-shapers of the most influential companies and organizations from Coca Cola to the United Nations, at industry conferences and private events.
+Whether working directly with event organizers or through top-tier speakers bureaus such as Washington Speakers Bureau, Keppler Speakers, and Leading Authorities, Kate speaks to the decision-makers and experience-shapers of the most influential companies and organizations from Coca Cola to the United Nations, at industry conferences and private events.

 “I definitely recommend Kate as a keynote speaker at any type of professional event.
 Her experience creates an arsenal of expert subjects she can share to inspire a variety of audiences.” — event organizer

 Signature Talks & Programs on the Future of Work

 Each of these talks blends forward thinking, an overall optimistic outlook, and insightful takeaways for the audience through Kate O’Neill‘s breadth of experience and bleeding-edge thinking.

 A Tech Humanist Look at the Future of Work

 IDEAL FOR: events wanting to examine tech-related impacts on future of work and jobs